15 Top-Rated Attractions & Things to Do in Gulf Shores, AL

 Address: 20115 State Highway 135, Gulf Shores, Alabama

-4 Gulf State Park Pier
+3. Gulf State Park Pier

-It's easy to spend several hours at the Gulf State Park Pier, which is popular for fishing and people watching.
+It's easy to spend several hours at the Gulf State Park Pier, which is popular for fishing and people-watching.
 For a few dollars you can come and go from the 1,540-foot-long public pier all day.
 On the two miles of beaches, you can watch surfers and swimmers and relax in the Gulf breeze.

 The pier restaurant makes it easy to stay for several hours.
 You can grab a bite to go or enjoy the above-beach perspective, with seating that faces the water.

 Local and out-of-town anglers flock to the pier daily.
 Fishing equipment is available for rent if you do not want to bring your own.
-Some of the best Gulf Shores entertainment is watching other fisherman and the pelicans that compete for the catch.
+Some of the best Gulf Shores entertainment is watching other fishermen and the pelicans that compete for the catch.

 Address: 20115 State Highway 135, Gulf Shores, Alabama

-5 Sailaway Charters Eco-Tours
+4. Sailaway Charters Eco-Tours

 Find out why Alabama produces more than 1.5 million bushels of blue crabs annually and learn about the life cycle of oysters that come from these waters.